volta-cli/rfcs/text/0000-update-version-handling.md

 }
 ```

 This is a relatively simple implementation.
 The only complication is the existence of Node namespaces: `@namespace/package`.
 This means parsing the version is not as simple as splitting on `"@"`.
 However, it should still be straightforward using the combination of a regular expression and the existing semver tooling.
+The use of `@` to demarcate a namespace is restricted to the first character, which means the problem is small.
+In any case, we will treat npm and Yarn's handling as reference implementations.

 The `ToolSpec` change will make the format `tool[@version]` work; updating the commands to take a `Vec<ToolSpec>` will support passing multiple arguments.